Description of overfished stocks:

 Description of time series:

-The series shows the number of fish populations that have qualified as overfished since 2000.
-Between 2017 and 2022 the number of overfished stocks shows an upward trend.
+The series shows the number of fish populations that have been listed as overfished since 2000.
+Between 2018 and 2023 the number of overfished stocks shows no trend.

 Description of Overfished stocks:

 An overfished stock is a population of fish that is too low.
-Therefore the population can not support a large amount of fishing.
+A stock that is experiencing overfishing has an annual rate of catch that is too high.
+Therefore the population cannot support that level of fishing and is below that level is deemed “overfished.”
 A fish population can be “overfished” as the result of many factors, including overfishing, as well as habitat degradation, pollution, climate change, and disease.
-Stocks are determined to be overfished by NOAA as mandated in the Magnuson-Stevens Act, based on the results of stock assessments.
+The Magnuson-Stevens Act mandates that overfished stocks and stocks experiencing overfishing be reported annually.
+Stock status is determined by NOAA, based on the results of stock assessments.

 Data Source: